 There are many charities out there from children’s homes to health related ones and those dealing with health issues such as triangle direct media.
 With all of the good causes, everyone should be able to find something that tugs at their heartstrings.
 The ones that tug at our hearts the most happen to be children’s homes and causes that help children.
 But for someone else, it might be health related causes, especially if they’ve had a friend or loved one affected by a certain health issue.

-We viewed this 60 Minutes video at a Teacher In-service not long ago and found out that more than 16 million kids live in poverty.
+We viewed a video at a Teacher In-service not long ago and found out that more than 16 million kids live in poverty.
 There are people right around us in our school neighborhood who are having hard times such as these, and many people all over the country are, in fact, due to the economy.
 People lose their jobs, they can’t make their mortgage payments, they lose their homes, and then they find themselves homeless.

 Many people (several that we know and some that we’ve heard about) have lost jobs and are either still looking for work or have taken a job for less pay and satisfaction.
 Here in the Metroplex, we see new stores opening but yet other stores are closing and going out of business.

 Things are not getting better in the teaching job market.
 A teacher I work with every day said that her husband has been applying for jobs and applied for a certain teaching job recently where there were 700 other applicants for that one position.
 He is still looking for work.
 Two years ago, a substitute teacher who was looking for a teaching job said there were 400 applicants for one position for which she applied.
 A couple of years ago, a friend of mine who works in school administration in another district said they had over 2,000 applicants for their jobs posted.
 I have relatives in other states, and it’s the same way there, too.